dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 ## What is Descriptive statistics?
 Descriptive statistics is the process of summarizing and organizing data in order to describe the characteristics of a **population or sample**.
 It includes measures such as mean, median, mode, range, variance, standard deviation, quartiles, percentiles, skewness, kurtosis, and covariance.
 There are different ways to calculate these measures.

-## Are statistical measures and statistical methods the same?
-No, Statistical measures are the **numerical values** used to describe data, while statistical methods are the **techniques** used to analyze data.

 ## What are statistical measures of Descriptive Statistics?
-A: Descriptive statistics measures include mean, median, mode, range, variance, standard deviation, quartiles, percentiles, skewness, kurtosis, and covariance.
+Descriptive statistics measures include mean, median, mode, range, variance, standard deviation, quartiles, percentiles, skewness, kurtosis, and covariance.
+In statistics we can study, anlyse these measures for sample data or for population data.
+In fact when doing census is not possible then we use these measures of sample data and predict/extrapolate/postulate about the population measure.
+For example, if you want to know the average life expectency of Indian women then you collect sample data and using that you can postulate about the average age of entire women population.
+There is process of doing, in this process there can be error and there is process of handling that.

 ## What are statistical measures of inferential Statistics?
 Inferential statistics measures include z-score, t-test, chi-square test, correlation coefficient, confidence interval, and p-value.

-## What are statistical tool of inferential Statistics?
-Regression analysis, hypothesis testing etc.

 ## What are statistical measures of predictive Statistics?
 To measure the performance of statistial models we have several meausre.
 It depends upon the type of predictor or model type.
 For example, classification model can be evalauted using precision, recall, accuracy etc. Regression model can be evaluated using R^2 or Adjusted R^2.

+## What are statistical tool of inferential Statistics?
+Regression analysis, hypothesis testing etc.

 ## What are statistical tools of predictive Statistics?
 Predictive statistics tools are machine learning algorithms, such as linear regresion, logistic regression, decision trees, neural networks, and support vector machines.